wuyahuang/wuyahuang/README.md

 * 🎓 Educated in Xiamen University, master of engineering management
 * 📱 Over 7 years of working experience in mobile internet, developer of 3 popular apps (Qunar/Snowball/MeetYou)
 * 💻 Over 4 years of working experience in blockchain, full stack developer in web3 (Javascript/Solidity/C++/Rust)
-* ❤️  Received 2 grants from Web3 Foundation Grants Program
+* ❤️  Founder of Green Lemon Protocol which was funded by the Web3 Foundation Grants Program
-* 🌱 Winner of Polkadot Hackathon 2022 / Near MetaBuild 1 / Avalanche Hacks 2022
+* 🌱 Winner of Polkadot Hackathon 2022 / Near MetaBuild I / Avalanche Hacks 2022
 * 😀 Technical mentor for the EOS Hackathon in Hongkong
 * 🧑‍💼 Head of the technical team of EOS genesis block producer
 * 👨‍💻 Contributed code to several repositories in the 2020 GitHub Archive Program